SBNTT/Sapin/docs/template_syntax/fragments.md

 </span>
 ```
 !!! note
-    Using a fragment without using any special attribute (like conditional or array rendering) do literally nothing.
+    Using a fragment without using any special attribute (like conditional or array rendering) literally does nothing.